Louis Antoine Fauvelet de Bourrienne: Private secretary and disgrace

 The following year he accompanied Bonaparte to Egypt as his private secretary.
 Later Bourrienne strongly defended the controversial decisions at Jaffa to euthanize the French plague victims and to bayonet the Turkish prisoners who had violated parole.
-They returned together on the adventurous voyage to Fréjus (September–October 1799), and Bourrienne helped in the parleys that led up to the coup d'état of Brumaire (November) 1799.
+They returned together on the adventurous voyage to Fréjus (September–October 1799), and Bourrienne helped in the parleys that led up to a coup d'état.
 Then they worked on the Constitution of the Year VIII, which made Bonaparte First Consul for ten years.
 Almost every day he arrived at 7 AM to work side by side with Bonaparte, often going on to 10 PM.
 Bourrienne left to become head of the police, but soon was recalled because Bonaparte needed him.
 He remained in Paris during the second Italian campaign, after which he watched with admiration as his friend continued to organize France so that it would be governed effectively under clearly codified laws by the talented men he brought into the government.
 As Bonaparte progressed to become Consul for Life Bourrienne recorded—with a mix of admiration and apprehension—his skilled maneuvers to clench power and to enrich his family.
 In the autumn of 1802 Bonaparte started to ease him out, after a few uncertain weeks firing him without stating a cause.
 Most likely Bonaparte was revolted by his financial speculations.
 They never talked together again.
 Bourrienne was in disgrace.

 The Hanseatic League

-In the spring of 1805 he was appointed French Consul to the free city of Hamburg, the leading city of the Hanseatic League.
+In the spring of 1805 he was appointed French consul to the free city of Hamburg, the leading city of the Hanseatic League.
 He was supposed to enforce the measures for the commercial war against England, known as the Continental System, but was convinced that cutting off trade hurt Europe more than Britain.
 His unanswered letters did not persuade the Emperor Napoleon to change his policy.
 In the early spring of 1807, when directed to provide a large number of military cloaks for the army in East Prussia, he procured them secretly and expeditiously from England.
 He was recalled to France in 1810 when, to his regret, the Hanseatic towns were incorporated into the Empire.
 He had made a fortune in Hamburg.